 9. ROCCAT KONE Aimo Gaming Mouse

 While Roccat Kone isn't exactly a household name when it comes to gaming mice, the AIMO has gained something of a legendary status among many in the gaming community.
-First introduced in 2007, this German manufacturer has gravitated towards more serious looking mice that can work well in an FPS but also won't look that much out of the ordinary in a more conventional office.
+First introduced in 2007, this German manufacturer has gravitated towards more serious-looking gaming mice that can work well in an FPS environment but also won't look that much out of the ordinary in a more conventional office.
 Its ergonomic design is especially well suited for gamers who like to play with the palm grip style, and all the buttons are nicely positioned to give you easy access without accidentally clicking buttons you don't want to.
 They're also fully programmable thanks to the free Roccat Kone software platform.

 10. CORSAIR IRONCLAW RGB FPS and MOBA Gaming Mouse

 The Corsair Ironclaw is a larger mouse, but that doesn't mean that it's overly heavy.
 Weighing in at just 105 grams, it will feel great in larger hands while still having the level of mobility you need to get the jump on your opponents.
 The sensor that Corsair is using in this model is the most impressive one we've seen yet.
 It promises a maximum DPI of 18,000.
 But it also allows you to adjust the DPI settings in increments of one, providing a combination of precision and range that's virtually unheard of among its gaming mice counterparts

 Best Mouse For FPS Games Buying Guide

-So what separates gaming mouses specifically from FPS mice?
+So what separates regular gaming mice specifically from FPS gaming mice?
 The line’s pretty fuzzy, and there’s a lot of overlap between the two.
-While there are a number of different features you could count off regarding the essential features of a mouse for FPS games, the truth is that there are going to always be exceptions for mouse gaming.
-The perfect mice for games can depend significantly on what type of first-person shooters you like and what your preferred play style is.
+While there are a number of different features you could count off regarding the essential features of a gaming mouse for FPS games, the truth is that there are going to always be exceptions for mouse gaming.
+The perfect mice for games can depend significantly on what type of first-person shooters you like and what your preferred style of gameplay is.

-In this guide, we’re going to dig deep into the fundamentals of mouse design so you can understand what features you should be looking for and get to know the technology that powers these cool devices.
-Once you’ve read this guide, you should be able to confidently shop for the best FPS mouse for your needs at your chosen price point, even if you decide to extend your search and read beyond our review list.
+In this list, we’re going to dig deep into the fundamentals of mouse design so you can understand what features you should be looking for and get to know the technology that powers these cool devices.
+Once you’ve read this list, you should be able to confidently shop for the best FPS mouse for your needs at your chosen price point, even if you decide to extend your search and read beyond our review list.

-Most people haven’t put a lot of thought into how a mouse sensor works, but the truth is that the technology that goes into this type of device is actually incredibly complicated and fascinatingly roundabout.
+Most people haven’t put a lot of thought into how a mouse sensor works, but the truth is that the technology that goes into this type of device is actually incredibly complicated and fascinatingly precise.
 No matter what type of sensor your mouse uses or what price of the mice you’re looking at, what’s inside is essentially a camcorder.
-Just like many traditional cameras, a mouse makes use of what’s known as a CMOS sensor.
+Just like many traditional cameras, gaming mice make use of what’s known as a CMOS sensor.